 Exercising with MS

 Most responses under this main theme related to ‘Views and Attitudes on Exercise’ (N = 49) (Table 2).
 Participants were motivated to exercise with a “use it or lose it” attitude and a desire to, if not improve then at least maintain, their function and prevent further deterioration.
 Participants also described negative perceptions of exercise such as finding it “very boring” and guilt from not participating in exercise.
 In ‘Previous Experience with Upper Limb Rehabilitation/Exercise’ (N = 40), many participants discussed not undertaking any UL exercise or rehabilitation, currently or previously.
 Many UL programs previously undertaken by some aimed to build strength, reduce pain and improve hand function; with variable outcomes.
 There were similar numbers of responses in terms of ‘Barriers to Exercise’ (N = 28) and ‘Facilitators to Exercise’ (N = 28).
 Personal barriers to exercise included co-morbidities, MS symptoms (fatigue, pain bladder and bowel), difficulty using exercise equipment and expense.
 COVID had negatively impacted on the participants’ exercise due to services closing down.
 Environmental barriers to exercise included lack of local facilities and not having space to exercise at home.
 Verbal encouragement was described as both a barrier (could be off putting) and a facilitator (motivating) to exercise.
 Other facilitators were seeing improvements, feeling motivated, and the attitudes of healthcare professionals, personal trainers and carers.
-Conversely healthcare professionals with lack of experience in MS lead to adverse effects for pwMS (‘Adverse Effects of Exercise’ N = 11).
+Conversely healthcare professionals with lack of experience in MS lead to adverse effects for pwMS, such as feeling exhausted (‘Adverse Effects of Exercise’ N = 11).
 Participants undertook many different forms of exercise (‘Approaches to Exercise used by People with MS’ N = 26) including exercise bikes, Pilates and yoga, dog walking and gym exercises.
 There were varying ‘Views on Group versus Individual Exercise’ (N = 26).
 Some found competition within a group to be motivating while others did not, with one participant suggesting social support and camaraderie was more important than competition:

 “I’m not too fussed about being in competition with others, but if it was a more social thing that would maybe encourage me to perhaps join in a group that’s doing something together” (P4, age 58 female with SPMS)